List of Tracey Takes On... characters

 Tracey Takes On... features Tracey Ullman playing an array of original characters.
-Unlike her previous shows where characters were very rarely repeated, Ullman came up with a recurring cast of eighteen characters to play over the course of the show's four-season run.
+Unlike her previous series, The Tracey Ullman Show, where characters were very rarely repeated, Ullman created a recurring cast of 18 characters to play over the course of the series' four-season run.
 Six of these characters originated from her previous specials: Trevor Ayliss, Virginia Bugge, and Janie and Jackie Pillsworth from Tracey Ullman: A Class Act, and Linda Granger and Fern Rosenthal from Tracey Ullman Takes on New York.
 Janie is the only character to appear in both specials and all four seasons of the show.

-Two characters were retired during the show's run: Virginia after season 2, and Mrs. Noh Nang Ning after season 3.
-Conversely, three characters were added over the course of the show: Birdie Godsen in season 2, Sheneesha Turner in season 3, and Madam Nadja in season 4.
+Two characters were retired during the series' run: Virginia after Season 2, and Mrs. Noh Nang Ning after Season 3.
+Conversely, three characters were added over the course of the show: Birdie Godsen in Season 2, Sheneesha Turner in Season 3, and Madam Nadja in Season 4.

-Three actors portrayed Virginia's husband, Timmy: Michael Palin (Tracey Ullman: A Class Act), Hugh Laurie (season 1), and Tim McInnerny (season 2).
-Likewise, two actors played Fern's husband, Harry: Michael Tucker (Tracey Ullman Takes on New York; seasons 1, 3–4), and George Segal (season 2).
+Three actors portrayed Virginia's husband, Timmy: Michael Palin (Tracey Ullman: A Class Act), Hugh Laurie (Season 1), and Tim McInnerny (Season 2).
+Likewise, two actors played Fern's husband, Harry: Michael Tucker (Tracey Ullman Takes on New York; Seasons 1, 3–4), and George Segal (Season 2).